David Selbourne: Political thought

-Controversies

-Selbourne has been involved in a number of controversies.
-They have included the events which surrounded the publication of an article by him in The Times in 1986 on corruption in the Labour politics of Liverpool.
-Published during the 'Wapping dispute', in which members of the print unions were at loggerheads with the newspaper, Selbourne was accused by both students and colleagues at Ruskin of having betrayed union interests by publishing the article at that point; his lectures were picketed by print union members and militant students, and he was prevented from teaching.
-He won his subsequent High Court action against the college for constructive dismissal, the government-appointed Sloman Commission into the affair condemning the college for its breach of Selbourne's academic freedom.

-He also brought successful proceedings against The Independent – a newspaper for which he had himself written – gaining substantial damages for a libellous assertion, supported by misquotation from The Principle of Duty, which falsely attributed to Selbourne far right-wing views.
-Selbourne's intervention in March 1996 was instrumental, too, in stopping acceptance by Oxford University, and by his old college, of the Flick Bequest, and he was active for many years in support of the Tamil cause in Sri Lanka, for which he was expelled from Colombo in June 1983.
+The City of Light

 There has also been widespread controversy over his book The City of Light (1997), which Selbourne has claimed to be a translation of an account of a trading voyage to China by a thirteenth-century merchant, Jacob of Ancona.
-Doubted by some Western Sinologists, but its authenticity attested by some leading Chinese scholars, it has passed through many subsequent editions, and has been translated in turn into Chinese and some dozen other languages.
-Thus far, Selbourne has refused to give further details about its provenance, and has not replied to allegations that he is its author.
-However, after further research by Chinese scholars into the authenticity of the text and new findings about its content, Chinese Central Television (CCTV) made a three-part documentary film on the work entitled "Return to Zaiton", the first part of which was screened on 17 December 2020.
+Doubted by most scholars, but its authenticity defended by others, it has passed through many subsequent editions, and has been translated in turn into Chinese and some dozen other languages.
+Thus far, Selbourne has not given further details about its provenance, and has not formally replied to allegations that he is its author.
 The preface to the American edition of the book (2000) and its introduction describe the controversy and defend the authenticity of the manuscript.
 In June 2001, he was awarded the Order of Merit of the Italian Republic by president Carlo Azeglio Ciampi.
 Roz Kaveny, reviewing the book in New Statesman noted that "By coincidence, much of what Jacob d'Ancona dislikes in 13th-century China is what David Selbourne dislikes in late-20th century Britain" and thought that she recognised in the dialectical principles with which d'Ancona controverts his ideological opponents close parallels with Selbourne's own rhetorical techniques.
 She concluded that one might prefer "to suppose that the dilemma, and the document, are mirages, that his book is a postmodernist literary device."